rrnazario/rrnazario/README.md

 ## Hi all! 🤖

-- 👨🏻‍💻 Working with .NET Core and Javascript stuff.
+- 👨🏻‍💻 Working with .NET and Javascript stuff.
 - ☁️ Certified Azure Cloud
 - 💻 Certified C# Developer